zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

-metagui.startEvent(function, ...) -- Starts an event with the specified parameters. metagui.broadcast(name, ...) -- Broadcasts a named event to the entire window with specified parameters.
+metagui.startEvent(function, ...) -- Starts an event with the specified parameters. metagui.broadcast(name, ...) -- Broadcasts a named event to the entire window with specified parameters. metagui.registerUninit(function) -- Registers a function to be called on window exit.

 metagui.contextMenu(list) -- Opens a context menu with a list of elements: {name, function}
 -- A separator can be placed by inserting the string "separator".